 5. Frankfurt am Main - 732,688

-Formerly one of the most important cities of the Holy Roman Empire, Frankfurt today is known as an important financial centre not only for Germany but for the European Union as a whole.
-In fact, Frankfurt’s financial center features many high-rise buildings, making it one of the most recognizable skylines of Europe.
+Formerly one of the most important cities of the Holy Roman Empire, Frankfurt today is known as an important financial center not only for Germany but for the European Union as a whole.
+Frankfurt’s financial center features many high-rise buildings, making it one of the most recognizable skylines of Europe.
 Frankfurt is also known for being home to the largest and busiest airport in Germany as well as in Europe as a whole.

 6. Stuttgart - 623,738